Caulfield South, Victoria, Australia

 screwdriver antennae are NOT new - the wheel has just been re

-On the left hand side is a picture of the general workshop and on the right, one of five towers used at our last QTH in the foothills N/E of Bairnsdale overlooking the Gippsland lakes.
+Above and on the left hand side is a picture of the general workshop and on the right, one of five towers used at a previous property in the foothills N/E of Bairnsdale overlooking the Gippsland lakes.

 Picture taken shortly after all cables, coax and antennae were stripped with significant help from Michael, VK3ZQV prior to dropping & dismantling and our move further West into Traralgon, Gippsland during October 2003.